 Method

-- Select a variable or variable set in the data sets tree.
+- Select a variable or variable set in Data Sources.

-- A new variable "BANNER" will appear in the data sets tree and the object inspector will open so that you can add additional variables to the banner by dragging and dropping:
+- A new variable "BANNER" will appear in Data Sources and the object inspector will open so that you can add additional variables to the banner by dragging and dropping:

-- You can configure the banner using the following options:
+- You can configure the banner using the following options in the object inspector:

 -